betterscientificsoftware/bssw.io/Articles/Blog/MakingOpenSourceResearchSwVisible.md

 ### Acknowledgments

 The original idea behind this blog post was the result of a conversation with [Allison Randal](https://allisonrandal.com).
 Additional feedback was given by [Daniel S Katz](https://danielskatz.org).
-It was first presented as a white paper at the [2019 Collegeville Workshop on Sustainable Scientific Software (CW3S19)](https://collegeville.github.io/CW3S19/) before being revised and extended for this blog post, which is cross-posted on the [SSI](https://www.software.ac.uk/), [BSSw](https://bssw.io), and [URSSI](http://urssi.us) sites.
+It was first presented as a white paper at the [2019 Collegeville Workshop on Sustainable Scientific Software (CW3S19)](https://collegeville.github.io/CW3S19/) before being revised and extended for this blog post, which is crossposted on the [SSI](https://www.software.ac.uk/), [BSSw](https://bssw.io), and [URSSI](http://urssi.us) sites.

 ### Author bio